r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

 LDFLAGS=-L/opt/R/arm64/lib
 R_LD_LIBRARY_PATH=/opt/R/arm64/lib

-(The F[C]FLAGS seems to be needed as that compiler will compile for macOS 13.0 and the linker will warn.)
+(The F[C]FLAGS have been needed as some compiler will compile for macOS 13.0 and the linker will warn.)

 External libraries were where possible installed via minor modifications to Simon Urbanek's 'recipes' at